Czechia

 If I decide to return to Ukraine, what will happen to my temporary protection status?

-For longer trips, you should consult your health insurance company (for absence longer than 6 months, it is possible to opt out from participation, for absences less than 6 months, it is not possible).
-In case of permanent return to Ukraine, you should cancel temporary protection before you leave.
-You will no longer be subject to the obligations arising from your stay in the Czech Republic, such as paying utilities or health insurance.
+If you decide to return permanently to Ukraine, it is advised to request to cancel your temporary protection before you leave.
+In this case, you will no longer be subject to the obligations arising from your stay in Czechia, such as paying utilities or health insurance.

 If I return to Ukraine should I inform the authorities and cancel my temporary protection status?